ShahramShakiba/Animated-Galaxy-p19/README.md

    - Ensures smooth and interactive visualization of the galaxy.
 #### 4. Performance Enhancements: <br/>
    - Includes ambient storm sound for an enhanced immersive experience.
-#### 5. Performance Enhancements: <br/>
-   - Optimized rendering and resource management to maintain high performance.
-#### 6. Pause and Resume: <br/>
-   - Added functionality to pause the animation when the user changes tabs, and resume it when they return.
-#### 7. Destroy Method: <br/>
-   - Implemented a method to clean up resources when the user leaves the page to prevent memory leaks and improve performance.

 <br/>